Skip to main content

 });

-An integer is parsed from the LiveTextField, it's square is computed and displayed in a Text below it.
+An integer is parsed from the LiveTextField, it's square is computed and displayed in a Text widget below the field.

 info